-\paragraph*{Comparison between X-Fusion and its variants.} To evaluate whether the proposed X-Fusion structure, which iterates multiple loops on the same X-Fusion block, is optimal for preserving and fusing multi-modal features, we design two variants.
+\paragraph*{Comparison between X-Fusion and its variants.} To assess the effectiveness of the X-Fusion structure, which iterates multiple loops within the same block for multimodal feature fusion, we design two variants.
 The first employs a layered architecture with four sequentially stacked X-Fusion blocks, where each layer learns new key-value pairs from the multimodal embedding of the previous layer.
-The second variant is similar, but uses the same key-value pairs across layers, learned from the embedding generated by the modality feature encoder.
+The second variant is similar but uses the same key-value pairs across layers, learned from the embedding generated by the modality feature encoder.
 We conduct experiments on both variants, with full results provided in the appendix~\ref{tab:XFusion_result_table}.
 On average, the first variant demonstrates a performance improvement of +1.27 mm for MPJPE and -0.7 mm for PA-MPJPE across all modality combinations.
-The second variant achieves an improvement of +0.93 mm for MPJPE and +0.03 mm for PA-MPJPE.
-Therefore, considering the computational efficiency and the minor performance differences, we retain the X-Fusion structure where an X-Fusion block is applied iteratively.
+The second variant achieves an improvement of 0.93 mm for MPJPE and 0.03 mm for PA-MPJPE.
+Considering the computational efficiency and the minor performance differences, we retain the X-Fusion structure where an X-Fusion block is applied iteratively.